spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

    kubectl label namespace namespace-name stylus.io/imageswap=disable
    ```

-3. Deploy the resources into the namespace with the label `stylus.io/imageswap=disable`, and the Palette agent will pull
+3. Deploy the resources into the namespace.
+Since the namespace has the label `stylus.io/imageswap=disable`, the Palette
-   the image from registiries you specify instead of from the Harbor registry.
+   agent will pull the image from registiries you specify instead of from the Harbor registry.

    If you already deployed the resources before applying the label, you will need to trigger another image pull action
    as the label will only apply to subsequent image pulls after it has been applied.
 You can do this by running the